 - Difficulty breathing

-Multiple cases have been reported where people initially suffering from pneumothorax were later diagnosed with pleural mesothelioma.
-Some patients with pneumothorax may also suffer from pleurisy.
+Multiple cases have been reported where people suffering from pneumothorax were later diagnosed with pleural mesothelioma.

-While pleural diseases vary in their severity, most share similar symptoms as they affect the same area of the body.
-The symptoms of most asbestos-related pleural diseases typically develop several decades after exposure.
+While pleural diseases vary in their severity, many share similar symptoms.
+The symptoms of most asbestos pleural diseases typically develop 10-50 years after asbestos exposure.

 Common symptoms of pleural diseases include: